Learn how to make eyeliner to ensure your ingredients are natural. We examine reasons to make your own and offer two DIY eyeliner recipes.

 The basic ingredients in eyeliner are lanolin, castor oil, waxes, and color.
 The color can be activated charcoal and/or mineral pigments.
 When choosing mineral pigments, be sure to use only those that are approved for cosmetic use.
-There are a few colors available, but it’s best to stick with what’s natural, as in brown or black.
-You can find these pigments 0n many soap making websites.
+There are a few colors available, but it’s best to stick with what’s natural, such as brown or black.
+You can find these pigments on many soap making websites.

 Activated charcoal can be found at health food stores or can be purchased with vitamins in capsule form.
 To use, just twist the capsule apart.

 Always use distilled water.
 Tap water or water from other sources may contain bacteria which can spoil the mix or possibly even damage your eyes.